 Lemon Sugar Cookies Flavor and Texture

-The ground oats are an interesting addition to this recipe, and they had a hint of flavor and a bit of chewiness.
-The cookies are also very lemony.
+Along with the oat flavor, the cookies are also very lemony.
 The icing adds even more lemon flavor and looks pretty, but they are good without it as well.

 Lemon Sugar Cookies

 - 1 1/4 cups plus 2 tablespoons all-purpose flour (180 grams)

 - 1 stick unsalted butter, softened (114 grams)

 - 1 cup granulated sugar (200 grams)

 - 1 1/2 teaspoons lemon zest

 - 1 1/2 tablespoons fresh lemon juice plus more if needed

 - Optional: Sugar for garnishing yellow sanding, crystal or granulated